-Not because he’s litigated over seven-hundred (700) Homicide cases in a long and illustrious career spanning more than forty-five (45) years.
+Not because he’s litigated over seven-hundred (700) homicide cases in a long and illustrious career spanning more than forty-five (45) years.
 Not because of the long and esteemed list of titles and positions he’s held since graduating from the U of M law program in 1963.

-Because he has courage.
+No, its because he has courage.

 Courage to depart from the status quo.

 Courage to take risks so that true justice might be served.

 Courage to have faith that people in adversarial roles might be trusted to do the right thing.

 The kind of rare courage that spared two (2) people the experience of being crushed under the weight of life altering murder charges.

 On September 15, 2001, I was assigned to work a unique homicide investigation riddled with twists, turns and an unpredictable ending.
 The case had all the outward markings of a typical senseless Winnipeg killing.
 A dead body, a fence board and a suspect arrested at the scene.
 It looked like an open and shut case.

 Winnipeg Homicide Detectives are alert to two (2) certainties when it comes to investigating the ultimate crime.
 1) A criminal defense attorney will be attending the Public Safety Building to have a face to face with the murder suspect.
 2) Count on the defense attorney to give strong, unequivocal advice to the suspect to keep his mouth shut and say nothing to Police.

 This is true of 99.9% of all criminal defense attorneys I met during my twenty-six (26) year career in policing.
 If you asked defense attorney’s why they give this advice I suspect the answers would be wide-ranging and might include;